kristapsdz/rpki-client/README.md

 safely and securely parse untrusted content.
 A port of the system without equivalent security measures is not complete and should not be trusted.

-Several other portability issues relate to OpenSSL:

-- `long` needs to be >32 bits to encompass all possible AS number values as specified by RFC 6793.
-Anything less will require special conversion from the `ASN1_INTEGER` values, as the standard way of extracting via a `long` will truncate.
-- it's not clear how OpenSSL will handle the 32-bit time expiration

-In general, the use of `ASN1_INTEGER_get` needs to be audited to make sure that the possible numbers don't exceed `long`.
-Ideally, these should not be used at all and the native `ASN1_INTEGER` type retained.